-Ear pain can range from mild annoyance to crippling discomfort, and unexplained earaches can lead to unwanted stress and concern.
+Ear pain can range from mild annoyance to crippling discomfort, and an unexplained sore ear can lead to unwanted stress and concern.

-Our ears are responsible not only for one of our most important senses but also for maintaining our balance and regulating air pressure.
+Our ears are responsible not only for hearing but also for maintaining our balance and regulating air pressure.
 But despite the crucial jobs they perform, ears are delicate structures.

 Any number of things could cause an earache, including earwax buildup or ear infections.
-A sore ear can even be caused by another part of your body, like grinding your teeth in your sleep.
+A sore ear can be prompted by another part of your body, like grinding your teeth in your sleep.

-If you or a loved one is experiencing a sore ear, read on to learn about possible ear pain causes.
+If you or a loved one is experiencing a sore ear, learn more about possible ear pain causes.

 Impacted Earwax Causing Ear Pain

-Earwax is an important protective barrier in the ear.
+Earwax is an essential protective barrier in the ear.
 It’s water-repellent, which means it protects the sensitive ear canal every time you go for a swim or have a shower.

 Earwax is also antibacterial, so it protects the ears from infection.
 Without it, our ears would be much more prone to disease and unwanted intruders.